-When it comes to Kashmir, there are always two narratives: one from the Indian state and the other from the people of Kashmir.
-Ideological leanings often shape opinions in this narrative war, with the truth being the casualty.
-To gain a balanced perspective, it’s crucial to read the stories and viewpoints of Kashmiris and their lived experiences.
-That’s why I chose this book by Farah Bashir, who was born and raised in Kashmir.
+When it comes to Kashmir, two dominant narratives often emerge: one from the Indian state and the other from the people of Kashmir.
+In this ongoing battle of ideologies, opinions are frequently shaped by political leanings, while the truth is often the first casualty.
+To develop a more balanced perspective, it’s essential to engage with the voices of Kashmiris and their lived realities.
+That’s why I chose this book by Farah Bashir, a writer born and raised in Kashmir.

 The Book